webqit/quantum-js/README.md

 }
 ```

-This also includes the fact that, unlike normal function declarations and expressions that can see their surrounding scope, code in function constructors can see only the global scope:
+Well, this also includes the fact that, unlike normal function declarations and expressions that can see their surrounding scope, code in function constructors can see only the global scope:

 ```js
 let a;